Skyblock: Adaptations

 Various user-made Skyblock-style maps were created for Terraria.
-In August 2023, Re-Logic announced in a blog post that a Skyblock mode will be officially added into the game in the form of a map seed.
-Lead developer Andrew "Redigit" Spinks stated that he has spent a lot of time working on the seed to ensure that it isn't "as hardcore and grindy" as the community maps.
+In August 2023, Re-Logic announced in a blog post that an official Skyblock mode would be added as a world seed.
+The mode was later released on January 27, 2026 as part of version 1.4.5.
+Lead developer Andrew Spinks stated that he spent significant time refining the seed to ensure it was not "as hardcore and grindy" as community-created versions.